jetstyle/Apple-Vision-Pro-UI-Kit/README.md

 This Unity UI kit will give you an opportunity to:

 + Create a functional app prototype
-+ See how it behaves in VR
++ See how it behaves in spatial environment (aka "VR")
 + Test it on real users
 + Experiment and improve it, so that it’s perfect by the time Vision Pro is out.

 <a href="https://www.youtube.com/watch?v=D28MGn96O3c">Watch our video on YouTube</a>